LostWhiteHat/portfolio/README.md

 ## About
-The repo is an open source project and can be forked, modified, used for your own purposes or for any other purpose described in the MIT license.
-Please give me proper credit by linking back to [LostWhiteHat](https://github.com/LostWhiteHat/next-webapp).
-Thanks!
+The repo is an open source project and can be forked, modified, used for your own purposes or for any other purpose described in the GPL V3 license.

 ## TODO